Ontraport/frontend-interview-test-long/README.md

 ### Assumptions:
 1. You are logged in as user id 5.
-2. The models for the posts and user data are in the /data folder (posts.json, users.json)
+2. The model data for the posts and user is in the /data folder (posts.json, users.json).
-3. There needs to be an "interface" for posts comments and users
+3. There needs to be an "interface" for posts, comments, and users.

 ### Requirements

 Fork this repo into your own github account and complete the following:

 1. Write the HTML and CSS needed to finish the engine.
-See styles.css and index.html (you don't have to use these files put we think its a good starting point).
-Try to make the finished product look as close to the design spec as possible (design.png)
+See styles.css and index.html (you don't have to use these files but we think its a good starting point).
+Try to make the finished product look as close to the design spec as possible (design.png).
 2. Load / render the user and post data from the json files in the data folder.
-Again loaded data should look as close to design.png as possible.
+Again, loaded data should look as close to design.png as possible.
-3. Search button needs to have some sort of interaction queue on hover.
+3. Search button needs to have some sort of interaction on hover.
 Change the colors borders etc..
 4. Add a white shadow to the search box when it gains focus.
-5. Show a light box / modal window in the middle of the screen when the user clicks on the 'Post An Update' in the header section.
+5. Show a light box / modal window in the middle of the screen when the user clicks on the 'Post An Update' button in the header section.
-6. The light box should contain a text area where the user can enter a new post.
+6. The light box should contain a textarea where the user can type a new post.
-7. The user can submit a new post by hitting the enter key, the post will be added to the end of the posts list.
+7. The user can submit a new post by hitting the enter key, the post should then be added to the end of the posts list.
-8. The light box should be removed from view when the user hits the enter key.
+8. The light box should be removed from view when the user hits the enter key in the textarea.

 ###Extra Credit Requirements:
-1. User can comment on any post.
+1. User can add comments to any post.
 2. Save the user and post data to local storage so if you refresh the page the new posts and comments are reloaded  (Imagine the temporarily doesn't have a network connection.
 In theory the data in local storage should be able to be sent to the server once there is a stable connection).

 ###Test Parameters:
-1. The test doesn't have a time limit, but we are interested in how long it takes you to complete as much as you did.
+1. This test doesn't have a time limit, but we are interested in how long it takes you to complete as much as you did.
 A general it took me _ hours will do.
 2. Extra Credit Requirements are not required for submission.
-3. You are free to use any framework(s) of your choice.
+3. You are free to use any framework(s) of your choice as long as all requirements are met.
 4. Feel free to structure your code in any way you want.
 We want to see how you do things.
 5. If you want to attempt the extra credit: Check in /resources for box.js its a localstorage framework.
 It works for anything that supports window.localstorage its kinda buggy for anything else but will get the job done.
 You don't have to use it but it there if you want to.